'How To Think Like An Anthropologist' — And Why You Should Want To

 It's not just military culture that buys into and furthers this "civilizing" perspective.
 In 2007, an aid project was launched by the African Medical and Research Foundation, Barclays Bank, and the British progressive newspaper The Guardian.
 Its goal was to deliver health care to the village of Katine in northern Uganda.
 The project itself was sensitive and nuanced, Engelke notes.
 The coverage in The Guardian was anything but.
 On Oct.20, 2007, a Guardian story was headlined this way: "Can we, together, lift one village out of the Middle Ages?"
 Beneath the headline is a statement about traveling "a few hours from London — and 700 years back in time."

-What do these words signal but that the villagers need to be brought forward in time, back into civilization?
+What do these words signal but that the villagers need to be brought forward in time, into civilization?

 That's dangerous thinking, Engelke says — and through the lens of anthropology, we can see why.
 From his book, published Tuesday: